-- 10.3.1 The National Planning Policy Framework (NPPF) requires local planning authorities to set out a housing implementation strategy which demonstrates how a five-year supply of housing land is to be maintained in order to meet the required housing target. - 10.3.2 The Council has prepared a HIS based on the Housing Background Paper46 which will be updated annually at the end of the financial year.
-The HIS monitors housing land supply and delivery against the Local Plan housing requirement of 460 dwellings per annum.
+10.3.2 10.3.1 The Council will prepare an annual Housing Implementation Strategy (HIS) to demonstrate how a five-year supply of housing land is to be maintained in order to meet the required housing target.
+The HIS will be updated annually at the end of the monitoring year.
+The HIS monitors housing land supply and delivery against the Local Plan housing requirement.
 The HIS incorporates the housing trajectory and the 5 year housing land supply position.